mlevanduski/Udacity-Project-1/README.md

 - Can the average nightly price be predicted based on certain variables?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Files
+- Project1.ipynb - Jupyter notebook file that houses all code used in analysis

 ## Technologies Used
 - Python3